True or false: your signature needs to look like your name?

 At the end of the day proving a signature is yours is actually about the amount of evidence that can be collated to sufficiently link it to the individual providing authorisation.
 So in the case of Royal Mail – are they really bothered about the fact that you signed for a parcel?
 No, it’s more about proving that someone was there to provide a signature at delivery and it can be tracked to a specific address, date and time.

-But if you have any specific questions, you can always give us a shout.
-Or alternatively you can try a free trial for 14 days (simply click the link above this blog), we just need your name, company and email address and you’ll be adding signature fields to PDF files in no time.
+We’ve got a 14-day free trial to try us for yourself!
+We just need your name, company and email address and you’ll be adding signature fields to PDF files in no time.
 Hopefully, you now know how to make an electronic signature!
-Happy signing!